-- $\rightarrow$ A focus on managing prescribed 'principal hazards' from the WHS (M&PS) Regulation. - → Evaluation of the effectiveness of control measures implemented through an organisation's safety management system. - → Consideration of the operation's risk profile and the targeting of operations deemed to be highest risk.
+- → A focus on managing prescribed 'principal hazards' from the WHS (M&PS) Regulation. - → Evaluation of the effectiveness of control measures implemented through an organisation's safety management system. - → Consideration of the operation's risk profile and the targeting of operations deemed to be highest risk.

-The objective of the risk profiling is to identify the inherent hazards and the hazard burdens that exist at individual operations in each mining sector in NSW.
+The objective of risk profiling is to identify the inherent hazards and hazard burden at individual mining operations.
 The information is used to develop the operational assessment and inspection plans that inform the program.